fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 - Sylvester Graham, [A Defense of the Graham System of Living: Or, Remarks on Diet and Regimen.
 Dedicated to the Rising Generation](https://books.google.com/books?id=ODRlD83ww9IC), 7--15; 88--89; 95--104.

 {% include alert.html class='info' title='IN CLASS' text="
-- Discussion of the Blum chapters
+- Heinz and purity overview
-- Surveying pure foods in the newspapers as prep for your [Ad Analysis Assignment](newspaper-ads-guide).
+- Discussion of the Blum chapters on adulterations and preservatives, and the broader question of government regulation of food manufacturers.
 "%}